-COORDINATOR START DATE REVIEW DATE OBJECTIVES/STRATEGIES: Director: People and Culture 2023 2028 and beyond 6.1 Create an enabling environment in which staff can deve elop to their full potential and flour ish personally, p professionally and socially.
-6.2 Inculcate shared values aligned to the University's visio n and mission (@RU UR! - At Rhode es University you u are valued).
-6.3 Continue to strive for diversity within staff establishmer nt of the University, especially at se nior academic le evels.
-6.4 Foster an atmosphere of inclusion and acceptance in w hich diversity of views and perspec tives is valued a and respected.
-6.5 Provide targeted interventions towards the recruitment and appointment of staff from unc lerrepresented a and designated groups.
-6.6 Develop and implement strategies for the professional development, promotion, success on and retentio n of staff.
-6.7 Recruit academic staff who either have a PhD or can co such is a terminal qualification. mplete one within a reasonable tin ne, ideally withir n the probation period, where 6.8 Design and deliver new technology enabled (online) ta for professionals. rgeted courses for continued profe ssional develop ment, re-skilling and upskilling 6.9 Improve the efficiency of the recruitment and selection process to ensure timely filling of vacant posts.
-6.10 Improve staff wellness by establishing staff wellness prog grammes aimed at achieving holistic health and well being of Rhodes University staff 6.11 Endeavour to provide competitive remuneration to sta ff of Rhodes University.
-6.12 Strengthen partner employment placement mechanism ns and opportunities for partners o spouses of Rhc odes University staff members.
-6.13 Structure and time the staff development programmes in a manner that allows staff to tak e full advantage e of such an opportunity.
-6.14 Explore the possibility of prioritising daycare facilities for or staff with young children.
+COORDINATOR START DATE REVIEW DATE OBJECTIVES/STRATEGIES: Director: People and Culture 2023 2028 and beyond 6.1 Create an enabling environment in which staff can develop to their full potential and flour ish personally, p rofessionally and socially.
+6.2 Inculcate shared values aligned to the University's vision and r mission (@RU UR! - At Rhode es University you are valued).
+6.3 Continue to strive for diversity within staff establishment of th e University, especially at ser nior academic le vels.
+6.4 Foster an atmosphere of inclusion and acceptance in which d iversity of views and perspec tives is valued a nd respected.
+6.5 Provide targeted interventions towards the recruitment and a ppointment of staff from unc lerrepresented a nd designated groups.
+6.6 Develop and implement strategies for the professional development opment, promotion, successi on and retention n of staff.
+6.7 Recruit academic staff who either have a PhD or can complete such is a terminal qualification. e one within a reasonable tin ne, ideally within the probation period, where 6.8 Design and deliver new technology enabled (online) targeted for professionals. courses for continued profe ssional developi ment, re-skilling and upskilling 6.9 Improve the efficiency of the recruitment and selection proce ss to ensure timely filling of v acant posts.
+6.10 Improve staff wellness by establishing staff wellness programme es aimed at achieving holistic health and wellb peing of Rhodes University staff.
+6.11 Endeavour to provide competitive remuneration to staff of Rh odes University.
+6.12 Strengthen partner employment placement mechanisms and opportunities for partners or spouses of Rhodes University staff members.
+6.13 Structure and time the staff development programmes in a manner that allows staff to take full advantage of such an opportunity.
+6.14 Explore the possibility of prioritising daycare facilities for staff with young children.

-KPI Baseline (2022) 2028 Target Resources Required 6.1 Number of annual events/projects targeted at pro- transformation, shared values and diversity 6 6.2 Percentage of Black permanent academic staff at a professor/professor levels 5 35% 6.3 Percentage of Black permanent support and admir grade 14 and above entage of Black permanent support and administrative staff at le 14 and above 63% 6.4 Comprehensive staff development plan developed implemented by HR d and 0 1 People: Academic staff: 35.2 25 Investment/Expense: 6.5 Average recruitment turnaround time (weeks) Support staff: 19.6 15 Staff development costs 6.6 Number of staff wellness programmes organised a ammes organised annually 4 7 Rhodes University remuneration benchmark within the higher education sector in SA (percentile) - 50th 6.8 Leadership development programme developed a 8 Leadership development programme developed and implemented 1 6.9 Annual staff turnover number 5.9% 4.5%
+KPI Baseline (2022) 2028 Target Resources Required 6.1 Number of annual events/projects targeted at protection transformation, shared values and diversity romoting 4 6 6.2 Percentage of Black permanent academic staff a professor/professor levels t associate 24.6% 35% 6.3 Percentage of Black permanent support and adr grade 14 and above ninistrative staff at 60.7% 63% 6.4 Comprehensive staff development plan develop implemented by HR Comprehensive staff development plan developed and implemented by HR People: 4.
+E. Average regulitment turners and time (weeks) Academic staff: 35.2 25 Investment/Expense: 6.5 Average recruitment turnaround time (weeks) Support staff: 19.6 15 Staff development costs 6.6 Number of staff wellness programmes organised l annually 1 4 6.7 Rhodes University remuneration benchmark with education sector in SA (percentile) - 50th 6.8 Leadership development programme developed d and implemented 1 1 6.9 Annual staff turnover number 5.9% 4.5%